Spades

 Portion of an advertisement by Frank E. Brown, New Bedford, ca 1905.

-Spades were used primarily for cutting up a whale.
-They were flat-bladed implements (except the gouge spade) with a chisel cutting edge and were mounted on wood poles by means of a socket at the aft end of the spade.
-The blades of later spades, after the 1850's, were usually made of cast steel, while the sockets and shanks were wrought iron.
-Cast steel held a cutting edge far better than the earlier wrought iron, and was necessary for repeated cutting.
-The sockets of spades were forge welded closed, without an open seam, for added strength.
-They were secured to the pole with a nail, screw or pin.
+Spades were essential tools in the process of cutting up a whale.
+These flat-bladed implements, except for the gouge spade, had a chisel cutting edge and were mounted on wood poles via a socket at the end of the spade.
+After the 1850s, spade blades were typically made of cast steel, which held a cutting edge far better than the earlier wrought iron, essential for repeated use.
+The sockets of these spades were forge welded closed, adding strength, and they were secured to the pole with a nail, screw, or pin.

 Boat Spades Cutting-in Spades Sliver Spades Throat Spades Head Spades Gouge Spades